shownola/time_tracker/README.md

 - x Icons from Glyicons in bootstrap
 - x Update the styles for forms
 -
-## Refactor TODOS:
+## TODOS:
-- x Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User:
+- No spaces or dashes
+- exactly 10 characters
+- all character have to be a number